New England Law-Boston logo

 Key Highlights

-• Founded informally in 1908 as the Portia School of Law, the only law school in the country exclusively for women.
+• Founded in 1908 as the Portia School of Law, initially the only law school in the U.S. exclusively for women.

-• Integrated from its earliest days, fostering an inclusive and diverse student body.
+• Integrated from its earliest days, fostering a diverse and inclusive legal community.

-• Blanche E. Braxton (Class of 1921), the first African-American woman admitted to the Massachusetts bar (1923), was a graduate.
+• Notable alumna Blanche E. Braxton (Class of 1921) became the first African-American woman admitted to the Massachusetts bar in 1923.

-• Dorothy Crockett, the first African-American woman admitted to the Rhode Island bar (1932), was a graduate.
+• Another alumna, Dorothy Crockett, made history as the first African-American woman admitted to the Rhode Island bar in 1932.

 Timeline